ericdachen/2FA/README.md

 # 2FA

 Happy coding :)!
-2FA is supported by all authentication apps!
+2FA is supported for every authentication app!